![]() |

 A rarely seen rock was named for the ELWHA, which rammed it on 2 October 1983.
 Located 500 yards west of Grindstone Harbor off Orcas Island, Elwha Rock is visible at zero tide.
 The U.S. Board of Geographic Names officially christened the rock on 14 June 1990.

 A Native American word for elk, the ELWHA has a tragic-comic history.
-In a sworn affidavit, the ferry's captain said he was showing a woman her home in Grindstone Harbor about 6 p.m. when the vessel hit the rock at 17.5 knots–full speed for the 382-ft, 2,813 G.T ship.
+In a sworn affidavit, the ferry's captain said he showed a woman her home in Grindstone Harbor about 6 p.m. when the vessel hit the rock at 17.5 knots–full speed for the 382-ft, 2,813 G.T. ship.

 According to a passenger, the ferry did a donut in the middle of [Henry Cayou] Channel.
 The crash rattled windows on shore, but no announcement was made to passengers that anything extraordinary had happened until 35 minutes later when the boat docked at Orcas.